 The Southern Beltway is a series of three independent projects that extend from the Mon/Fayette Expressway near Finleyville to Pennsylvania Route 60 (PA 60) at the Pittsburgh International Airport.
 One project constructed as part of the Southern Beltway, a six-mile section of toll road in Allegheny County that connects PA 60 to U.S. Route 22 (U.S. 22), is in operation.
-The project from U.S. 22 to I-79 is in final design and some construction has already started.
-The additional funding under Act 89 will enable the Commission to continue to construct this section.
-The entire 13 miles of this section are anticipated to be open to traffic by 2020.
-The project from Interstate 79 (I-79) to Mon/Fayette Expressway has completed the environmental phase and is inactive until additional funding is identified.
+The project from U.S. 22 to Interstate 79 (I-79) has started construction.
+When completed, the entire Southern Beltway will utilize cashless tolling.
+The project from I-79 to Mon/Fayette Expressway has completed the environmental phase and is inactive until additional funding is identified.